ionic-team/ionic-site/_posts/2014-05-22-welcome-perry.markdown

 Perry loves meeting and chatting with other developers.
 He's organized several meetups and attends many more.
 At home, he's been building a beer brewing machine with Arduinos, playing around with bluetooth in Objective C, and beginning to learn GoLang.
 Outside of hacking, he loves to explore- walking, hiking, traveling, and trying new food are among some of his favorite activities.

-Expect to see more of Perry on the [Forum](http://forum.ionicframework.com) and [GitHub](http://github.com/driftyco/ionic) triaging (and closing!) issues.
+Expect to see more of Perry helping out on the [Forum](http://forum.ionicframework.com) and on [GitHub](http://github.com/driftyco/ionic) triaging (and closing!) issues.
 He’ll be working straight out of the Ionic headquarters in Madison, WI!

 Welcome to the team, Perry!